School Science Lessons

 Lignans C25H30O8, an ethyl carboxylate

-Lignans are plant polyphenols derived from phenylalanine, are phytoestrogens
+Lignans are plant polyphenols derived from phenylalanine, and are phytoestrogens

 Lignans occur in flax, sesame, sunflower, pumpkin seeds and body fluids of humans and animals.